hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/2-SecurityPrinciples.md

 2. List 8 Design Principles and describe why each is important.
 3. Describe why psychological acceptability is the most important of all of these design principles.

-There are a couple other security principles worth talking about.. "asset deprecation", "exploit mitigiation", ability to quickly respond.
-Requires fleshing out but is not required.

 ## Real World Application
 Read this: https://www.cs.cornell.edu/courses/cs513/2005fa/NL02.Lampson.pdfTask: